nourishing eating

 8. A smoothie bowl.

-5. Cook ONE family dinner and make sure it appeals to you too–not just the kids!
-If you have been a short-order cook or making special meals for the kids, this may take some transitioning.
-Be persistent but patient and involve your kids with helping you plan dinners.
+Cook ONE family dinner and make sure it appeals to you, too — not just the kids!
+If you have been a short-order cook or have been making special meals for the kids, this may take some getting used to.
+Be persistent but patient, and involve your kids in planning dinners.
 Read more about how to have joyful family dinners here.

-6. Enjoy sweet treats.
+Enjoy sweet treats.
 Whether as fika or dessert, don’t deprive yourself of a little something sweet.
 A few squares of dark chocolate, mini muffins, or cocoa-coconut bliss balls can go a long way to satisfying a sweet craving.
-But realize it’s ok to eat more than this too–sometimes if we crave a lot of sweets it’s because we are calorie deprived!
-Other times maybe they are just so delicious and other times maybe there is another emotional need you are trying to fill.
+But realize it’s okay to eat more than this, too — sometimes, if we crave a lot of sweets, it’s because we are calorie-deprived!
+Other times, maybe they are just so delicious, and other times, maybe there is another emotional need you are trying to fill.
 Just check in with how you are feeling and acknowledge it.
 Also, when it comes to sweets in your home, set up a routine that works for you.
-Maybe you serve dessert just on weekends, or maybe you have dessert every night, both are ok–do what works best for your family.
-(We tend to have a little dessert every night.)
+Maybe you serve dessert just on weekends, or maybe you have dessert every night; either is ok — do what works best for your family.
+(In our family, we tend to have a little dessert every night.)

-Why not pick one of the above to start with.
-Or come up with your own suggestions on how you can make eating both joyful and nourishing.
+Why not pick one of the above to start with?
+Or come up with your own suggestions for making eating both joyful and nourishing.
 And remember, part of nourishing yourself well includes letting go of old habits or ways of thinking that aren’t so kind.

 Leave a Reply